This article has been contributed by Jan Guardian.

 Examining each platform for its ease of use, functionality, customizability, and security will help you identify the best platform for your needs.
 Choosing the right solution will help you deliver memorable customer experiences, streamline your operational efficiency, and create phenomenal growth opportunities.

-In this article, we’ll compare the top 5 eCommerce platforms in the world so that you can understand which of them is a better fit for your online business.
+In this article, we’ll compare the best 7 eCommerce platforms in the world so that you can understand which of them is a better fit for your online business.

 Used by nearly 2.8 million live websites globally, WooCommerce is a force to be reckoned with.
 Although it is only an extension built for the open-source WordPress platform, WooCommerce is currently one of the most popular eCommerce platforms with over 30% of global market share.
 Let’s find out the reasons behind its wide adoption.